GetStream/stream-chat-android/docusaurus/docs/Android/03-ui/04-components/05-message-input.md

 ![Custom suggestion item](../../assets/custom_suggestion_item.jpg)

-## Attributes
-Apart of the attibutes mentioned in the [Customizations](#customizations) section, you can check all the attibutes available for `MessageInputView` [here](https://github.com/GetStream/stream-chat-android/blob/develop/stream-chat-android-ui-components/src/main/res/values/attrs_message_input_view.xml).

 ## Attachments

 There a limit for the size of attachments in this view.
-The default value is 20Mb, a file bigger than the limit that won't be allowed to be send and the user will be notified:
+The default value is 20MB, and selecting a file larger than that limit will notify the user:

 ![Big file feedback](../../assets/big_attachment.png)

-The max value of attachment can be changed with `MessageInputViewStyle.attachmentMaxFileSize`, but there's a limit in the backend of Stream that won't allow an attachment bigger than 20Mb.
-In order to work with attachments bigger than the limit, it is possible for a developer to use its own API and handle the attachments by using `MessageInputView.setSendMessageHandler`.
+The maximum allowed size of attachments in the view can be changed using `MessageInputViewStyle.attachmentMaxFileSize`.
+However, there's a 20MB limit in Stream Chat's CDN as well.
+To send larger attachments, you can [use your own CDN](https://getstream.io/chat/docs/android/file_uploads/?language=kotlin#using-your-own-cdn).

-It is also possible to listen for big attachments added to the list of attachment to present a custom message to the user with `MessageInputView.listenForBigAttachments`.
+You can listen for large attachments being added to the list of attachments (for example, to present a custom message to the user in this case) with `MessageInputView.listenForBigAttachments`.